Updated March 7th:: The Scott Catalogue numbers for this issue are:

 Plate Numbers: “P” followed by four (4) single digits

-Marginal Markings: Cover “Botanical Art” Twenty First-Class Forever Stamps • USPS Logo • Plate numbers in peel strip area • © 2015 USPS • “Design details courtesy of the New York Botanical Garden” in peel strip area • Promo-tional Text in peel strip areas_botanicart
+Marginal Markings: Cover “Botanical Art” Twenty First-Class Forever Stamps • USPS Logo • Plate numbers in peel strip area • © 2015 USPS • “Design details courtesy of the New York Botanical Garden” in peel strip area • Promo-tional Text in peel strip area

 Technical Specifications: